fenasti/vinop_p5/README.md

 ### Database

+I was lucky enough that after a while of searching the web, I found a 10-year-old GitHub repository that contained a wine JSON file with most of the common fields, as well as a media folder with their respective pictures.
+The only thing needed was some editing in the JSON file to make it valid as a fixtures database file.

 All database-related media and static files are stored and managed in an AWS S3 bucket.
 This setup provides reliable, long-term access to the files, ensuring they are securely hosted and easily accessible for the application.

 ### Main packages in the requirements.txt file